MillenniumMachines/MillenniumOS/docs/DEVELOPMENT.md

 *   **Scope:** All development work should be scoped to a specific feature or a small group of related features as outlined in `FEATURES.md`.
 *   **Clarity:** Commits, branches, and Pull Requests should have clear and descriptive names and messages.
+*   **Clean History:** A clean, readable git history is preferred.
+A single feature should ideally be represented by a single, well-documented commit on the `next` branch upon merging.

 ---